 Study Options / Full-time OptionTuition & Financial Aid

-Tuition for the full-time MSIT program includes the cost of instruction, books and other classroom materials, orientation and graduation events, class day meals and access to a variety of Northwestern University services.
+Tuition includes the cost of instruction, books, and other classroom materials, orientation and graduation events, meals and refreshments on class days, resources provided by the staff, and access to a variety of Northwestern University services.

 Three-Quarter Option